 - The option to integrate tiny URLs into your text message or attach digital coupons and QR codes.
 When attached to a text blast, digital coupons have a redemption rate up to eight times higher than when attached to an email.

-Building a Text Blaster Contact List
+Building a Contact List

-Generating Engagement with a Text Blast for Business
+Generating Engagement with Text Messaging for Business

 As many marketing executives will confirm, marketing is not simply about getting your message heard.
 It is about generating engagement, developing brand awareness and increasing purchasing intent.
 There are several ways in which a text blast for business can achieve this.
 Three have already been mentioned - tiny URLs, digital coupons and QR codes.
 All three are particularly effective at generating engagement, but we would like to add a little more about tiny URLs.

-It has been reported that text blast marketing messages containing tiny URLs have a ten times higher click-through rate than emails containing the same URLs.
+It has been reported that sms marketing messages containing tiny URLs have a ten times higher click-through rate than emails containing the same URLs.
 This is an important consideration when marketing to the 15 - 25 year “Text Generation” demographic.
 The 15 - 25 year age group is considered one of the most valuable consumer demographics, yet one of the hardest to engage.
 However, brands using a text blast for business to complement other forms of marketing report reaching up to 95% of their target audience.

-Polls are another way in which a text blast for business can generate engagement, develop brand awareness and increase purchasing intent.
+Polls are another way in which a business can generate engagement, develop brand awareness and increase purchasing intent.
 Polls are easy to build into text blast marketing.
 You simply ask a question in the body of your text message and invite your contacts to reply expressing their opinion with a specific keyword.
 An example of generating engagement with a poll included in a text blast for business would be to ask what flavor ice cream your contacts preferred, and request them to reply using either “chocolate”, “strawberry” or “vanilla” in a text to 313131.

-Other Uses of a Text Blast Service
+Other Uses of a Mass Texting Service

 It was mentioned at the beginning of this article that there are plenty of non-commercial uses for a text blast service and many people will have been exposed to a “text blaster” without possibly realizing it.
 Non-profit organizations have found many non-commercial uses for a text blast service.
 A text blaster can be used by a church to solicit donations or assistance for those in need, by a community group to remind individuals about forthcoming meetings, or by a political party to “Get Out the Vote”.